Bringing the Old Hyparschale Building Hall in Magdeburg Back to Life

 This building, located in Magdeburg, is listed as a historic monument and was originally built in 1969 by Ulrich Müther, a German civil engineer and building contractor.
 The building consists of four hyperbolic paraboloids typical of Müther’s structures—he specialized in shell construction using concrete spraying processes.
 Today, many of Müther’s works are either in poor condition, have been greatly altered, or have gone entirely, and the Hyparschale Building is one of those that still exists.

-Refurbishment processRefurbishment process.
-Image taken from ArchDaily (cr: Marcus Bredt).
+Refurbishment processRefurbishment process (cr: Marcus Bredt)

 As it is a very dilapidated architecture, gmp had to upgrade the structural strength of its concrete shell by using carbon-reinforced concrete.
 The shell’s load-bearing capacity can be restored and even increased thanks to state-of-the-art carbon concrete technology.
 The roofs—that are also the structure—are double-curved surfaces sheltering a 48 x 48 meters area without any additional columns below to support it, thus enhancing the open space experience inside.

-Bird’s-eye viewBird’s-eye view.
-Image taken from ArchDaily (cr: Marcus Bredt).
+Bird’s-eye viewBird’s-eye view (cr: Marcus Bredt)

 The design is located across the city hall on the banks of the Elbe river, surrounded by a tranquil city park.
 Therefore, they maintained the original facade structure and replaced the old glass envelope with transparent glass, thus providing visual access to the outside panorama.
 In addition, GMP also opened the cover in the gaps between the shells and filled it with glass roofs so that sunlight could diffuse and provide sky views while highlighting the structure's beauty.